My neighbours are playing loud music

 • Is this causing a problem for anyone else in your neighbourhood?

-If this isn’t an antisocial behaviour issue, it may be worth speaking to your neighbour and letting them know about the impact their music is having on your life.
+It may be worth speaking to your neighbour and letting them know about the impact their music is having on your life.

 What will happen if I report the issue?

 It’s unlikely that we’ll be able to stop your neighbours playing music from time to time, but if it’s a consistent problem causing repeated disturbances, we can work with you and your neighbour to come to a resolution.
-It might be that we advise your neighbour about the impact this is having.
-We are very unlikely to evict your neighbour because they have loud music playing.

 How to report antisocial behaviour